 Rémi Coignet is a freelance writer and editor.
-He lives and work in Paris.
+He lives and works in Paris.

 After studying literature and photography at the University of Montpellier III and at Sorbonne Nouvelle, he received a postgraduate master’s degree in publishing management from ESCP Europe.
 He then worked for mainstream publishers of illustrated books, including La Martinière, editing publications on topics as diverse as architecture, fashion, animal photography or... sports.

 In the late 1990s, he wrote about literature, contemporary art and film for various cultural websites.
 He created the blog Des Livres et des photos on the website of the newspaper